 Value of Chances

-With 12 attacks to 7 in Brugge’s favor in the opening 45 minutes we can see they not only had a numerical advantage but more control of the attack play given the heightened xG.
-Rangers would have two main clusters of attacks where as Brugge would span out their attack play almost evenly in the 1st half.
+With 12 attacks to 7 in Brugge’s favor in the opening 45 minutes we can see they not only had a numerical advantage, but more control of the attack play given the heightened xG.
+Rangers would have two main clusters of attacks in the opening half, whereas Club Brugge would attack more consistently.

-The 2nd half however was a completely different affair, with Rangers recording 18 shots over the remaining 45 minutes, and Brugge staying somewhat consistent with a further 11 shots on goal.
+The 2nd half saw a complete role reversal with Rangers recording 18 shots over the remaining 45 minutes and Club Brugge staying somewhat consistent with a further 11 shots on goal.
 It would be Rangers who attacked more consistently in the 2nd half (a shot every 2.5 minutes on average) with Brugge now moving into more clustered attacks and only recording 1 shot during the 55th and 80th minutes, arguably the most critical period of the match and more importantly when Rangers get their equalizing goal.

 With both teams scoring over 2 xG from their 20+ efforts on goal it shows us the amount of high quality chances in the game.
-Rangers will be delighted with the away point, but perhaps a shade disappointed to have only converted 1 goal from their 2.66 xG and 4 big chances during the match.
+Rangers will be delighted with the away point, but will no doubt be disappointed to have only converted 1 goal from their 2.66 xG and 4 big chances (highest goal scoring probability) during the match.

 Type of Chances Created